bowman2001/perplexdoc/content/doc/basic/specialchar/index.md

 We can always place them directly as UTF-8 characters into the content without any configuration.

 Hugo supports emojis via codes like :woozy_face: (`:woozy_face:`) in Markdown content, if we set the global parameter [`enableEmoji`][he] to `true`.

-There are quite a lot of them according to this [cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/).
-Have fun --- but don’t forget that serious web pages are not a personal chat.🙏
+There are quite a lot of emojis according to this [cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/).
+Have fun --- but don’t forget that serious web pages are not personal chat.🙏

 [plexspec]: https://beautifulwebtype.com/ibm-plex-sans/glyphs/?i=4